 As the Director of the Jazz Studies Program and Professor of Jazz Bass, I have found it both humbling and inspiring to work with these extraordinary musicians, both in performance and mentoring the students who come through our program.
 We are truly a Northern Prairie Jazz Collective: we have brought our different musical talents and experiences to this recording project and are happy to share with you the emerging sound of this particular place.

 STEPCHILD introduces listeners to Steve Kirby & the Northern Prairie Jazz Collective.
-Bassist Steve Kirby is the Director of Jazz Studies at the Marcel A. Desautels Faculty of Music at the University of Manitoba, and the Northern Prairie Jazz Collective features current and recent members of the faculty there.
+Bassist Steve Kirby is the Director of Jazz Studies at the Desautels Faculty of Music at the University of Manitoba, and the Northern Prairie Jazz Collective features current and recent members of the faculty.
 Over the past decade, jazz has experienced a renaissance in Winnipeg, and the Northern Prairie Jazz Collective expresses the particular energy and character of the northern-central prairie.
 After a long time just outside the circle of attention, Winnipeg is taking its rightful place in the Canadian and international jazz scene.

 Stepchild showcases a range of material, from the traditional to the avant-garde.
 Original compositions range from the ethereal lead track, Onerionaut, by pianist Will Bonness, to the laid-back blues tune, Things Are Looking Up, by drummer Quincy Davis, and include Steve Kirby’s edgy Wicked Grin and saxophonist Jimmy Green’s luscious spiritual, Forever.
 Also on the recording are refreshing takes on standards, Magnolia Triangle, My Heart Belongs to Daddy, Stole Moments, and Like Someone in Love, and a haunting version of Sting’s Until.